AliMohammadiasl/CSE110-Project/index.md

 ## Task list

-Here are some goals I have that I hope to accomplish before the end of the quarter.
+Here are some goals that I hope to accomplish before the end of the quarter.

 - [ ]  Learn PyTorch
 - [ ]  Deadlift 405 lbs